City of Evil

-City of Evil is the third studio album by American heavy metal band Avenged Sevenfold, released on June 6, 2005, through Warner Bros.
-Records.
+City of Evil is the third studio album by American heavy metal band Avenged Sevenfold, released on June 6, 2005, through Warner Bros. and Hopeless Records.
 Co-produced by Andrew Murdock, City of Evil contains a more traditional heavy metal and hard rock sound than Avenged Sevenfold's previous two albums, which showcased a predominantly metalcore sound.
 The album title is derived from a lyric in the song, "Beast and the Harlot".
-The album is notable for the absence of screaming vocals.
+The album is notable for the absence of fry vocals.
 M. Shadows worked for months before the album's release with vocal coach Ron Anderson, whose clients have included Axl Rose and Chris Cornell, to achieve a sound that had "grit while still having the tone".
 In order to increase stamina and strength on the pedals, The Rev would sit for hours practicing until he could get up to 210 beats per minute.

-The album contains some of Avenged Sevenfold's most popular and famous songs, including "Bat Country", which is arguably their most successful to date, being one of their two singles certified Gold by the RIAA.
-City of Evil was very successful after its release, debuting at number 30 on the Billboard 200 chart and has been certified platinum by the Recording Industry Association of America in the United States and gold in both Canada and the United Kingdom.
+The album contains some of Avenged Sevenfold's most popular and famous songs, including "Bat Country", which is arguably their most successful to date, being one of their two singles certified gold by the RIAA.
+City of Evil was very successful after its release, debuting at number 30 on the Billboard 200 chart and has been certified platinum by the RIAA in the United States and gold in both Canada and the United Kingdom.
 It went on to sell over 1,500,000 copies in the United States, and 2,500,000 total worldwide, making it the best-selling album out of Avenged Sevenfold's discography as of 2020.
 "Burn It Down", "Bat Country", "Beast and the Harlot" and "Seize the Day" were also released as music videos, directed by Marc Klasfeld, Tony Petrossian, and Wayne Isham, respectively.
-"Blinded in Chains" was also featured in the video game, Need For Speed: Most Wanted, and is also the theme of the Blacklist member, Vince "Taz" Kilic and the promo of the Japanese-Canadian anime Bakugan Battle Brawlers on TV3.
+"Blinded in Chains" was featured in the video game Need for Speed: Most Wanted, and is the promo of the Japanese-Canadian anime Bakugan Battle Brawlers on TV3.

 The album was ranked No. 63 on Guitar World magazine's "100 Greatest Guitar Albums of All Time".
-City of Evil also appears in Kerrang!'s "666 Albums You Must Hear Before You Die" and "50 Albums You Need To Hear Before You Die".
+City of Evil also appears in Kerrang!'s "666 Albums You Must Hear Before You Die" and "50 Albums You Need to Hear Before You Die".
 The album was ranked No. 35 in Kerrang's list of "50 Greatest Metal Albums Ever" in 2016.
 Rolling Stone listed the album at No. 100 on its list of The 100 Greatest Metal Albums of All Time.

-History
+Background and release

 Previously, Avenged Sevenfold had written and released two albums, Sounding the Seventh Trumpet in 2001 and Waking the Fallen in 2003, under the Goodlife Records and the Hopeless Records labels, respectively.
-Although neither album was a smash hit, the latter has been certified gold by the RIAA.
+Although neither album was a smash hit, the latter has been certified platinum by the RIAA as of 2021.
 Waking the Fallen attracted several major record labels to the band, and eventually they signed with Warner Bros.
 Records after consideration of several others.